lateef-taiwo/Devops-Tooling-Website-Solution/README.md

 ![Mounts](./images/mnts.png)

-* Mount /var/www/html on apps-lv logical volume
+* Mount /mnt/apps on apps-lv logical volume

-  `sudo mount /dev/webdata-vg/apps-lv /var/www/html/`
+  `sudo mount /dev/webdata-vg/apps-lv /mnt/apps`

 * Mount lv-apps on /mnt/apps – To be used by webservers.
+   `sudo mount /dev/webdata-vg/apps-lv /mnt/apps`

 * Mount lv-logs on /mnt/logs – To be used by webserver logs.